Breeding Location:

 Foraging and Feeding

-Wandering Tattler: Diet includes various adult and larval flies, especially caddisflies and crane flies during the breeding season.
-On wintering grounds, forages by probing among the kelp and rocks of outer coast marine habitat for crustaceans, marine worms, and small mollusks.
-Occasionally wades in deep water, and may immerse its head completely to catch food.
+Wandering Tattler: Their diet includes Polychaete worms, mollusks, crustaceans, insects, amphipods, fish and various adult and larval flies.
+They pick up prey from the surface of moist and less frequently dry substrate.
+They forage by probing among the kelp and rocks of the outer coastal marine habitat.
+It occasionally wades in deep water, and may immerse its head completely to catch food.

 Vocalization

-Wandering Tattler: Clean hollow whistles repeated rapidly in one pitch; also "whit-wee-wee-wees."
+Wandering Tattler: Clean, hollow whistles which are repeated rapidly in one pitch.

 Similar Species